Rishabh42/Neural-Network-Image-Classifier/README.md

 **2. Explore the Code:**
 * Review the codebase:
+  - `models/cnn.py` - contains the CNN model
-  - `models/models.py` - contains the CNN and MLP models
+  - `models/mlp.py` - contains the MLP model
   - `models/optimizers.py` - contains the optimizers (SGD and Adam)

 **3. Customize and Experiment:**